Trade Stock Indices

 Therefore $7000/$3,000*100 = 233%

-From these examples above the more the maximum drawdown the harder it is to get back to break even and to make profits.
+From these examples above the more the maximum drawdown the harder it's to get back to break even & to make profits.

-This is why it is best to use 2 % risk drawdown so as to keep your drawdown and maximum drawdown to a minimum and this way improve your chance of making profits in the stock index market.
+This is why it is best to use 2 % risk drawdown so that as to keep your drawdown & maximum drawdown to a minimum & this way improve your chance of making profits in the index market.